Very fast Bayesian Additive Regression Trees on GPU: Performance measurements

 I did not measure memory usage programmatically, but I observed on the system monitor that \texttt{bartz} uses $\approx n(p+n_\text{tree})$ bytes as expected, while \texttt{dbarts} uses $\approx 24 n(p+n_\text{tree})$.
 In my personal experience, memory usage is the showstopper in analysing large datasets.\marginpar{someone in the literature said the same, but I can't remember who} \texttt{dbarts} is the fastest package, but not the one with the lowest memory usage, as it caches the tree traverse like \texttt{bartz}, so this comparison does not necessarily make \texttt{bartz} state of the art re memory.
 The memory requirements would increase if the number of cutpoints was $>255$ or the maximum tree depth $>8$.

 \paragraph{Caveats about practical performance}

-Since these benchmarks measure only the time of MCMC iterations, they are stripped-down versions of the full BART method, both for \texttt{bartz} and \texttt{dbarts}.
-In particular, if \texttt{bartz} was run through its user interface instead of the lower-level functions, passing the predictors matrix in as, say, 32 bit floating points, would run out of GPU memory earlier as it is likely the case that $4np > n(p+n_\text{tree})$.
+Since these benchmarks measure only the time taken by MCMC iterations, they are evaluating stripped-down versions of the full BART method, both for \texttt{bartz} and \texttt{dbarts}.
+In particular, if \texttt{bartz} was run through its \texttt{BART}-like user interface instead of the lower-level functions, passing the predictors matrix in as, say, 32 bit floating points, it would run out of GPU memory earlier as it is likely the case that $4np > n(p+n_\text{tree})$.
 Squeezing the most out of the GPU requires pre-processing the data on CPU and moving to GPU the MCMC-ready matrices.